 If that openness will damage your business by jeopardising contracts, staff or longstanding customers, you have to present the sale confidentially.
 This slows the process down.

 Your business will need to be sold either by providing very limited information in public postings or by approaching potential buyers directly.
 The process naturally takes more effort and more time.

 Ongoing supplier relationships could be vulnerable during a sale.
 Your suppliers may want to re-evaluate any obligations and arrangements under new ownership and impose greater constraints, like shorter payment terms.
 Stay open about the transfer and reassure your suppliers as early as possible.
+This is especially important for a business in the manufacturing industry for example given the required raw materials for producing goods.
 If viable, negotiate new terms as part of your sale preparation so you are able to finalise a business transfer quickly.